boxcutter/kvm/debian/cloud/aarch64/README.md

 # login with packer user

+# Make sure cloud-init is finished
+$ cloud-init status --wait
+status: done

 # Check networking - you may notice that the network interface is down and
 # the name of the interface generated in netplan doesn't match.
 If not
 # correct, can regenerate with cloud-init
-# ip reports that enp1s0 is down
-$ ip --brief a
-lo               UNKNOWN        127.0.0.1/8 ::1/128
-enp1s0           UP             10.63.34.169/22 metric 100 fe80::5054:ff:fee1:b969/64

 # Check to make sure cloud-init is greater than 23.4
 $ cloud-init --version
-/usr/bin/cloud-init 22.4.2

-# NOTE: Because Ubuntu 20.04 has a version of cloud-init earlier than 23.4
-# it does not have the "clean" parameter, instead regenerate the netplan
-# config with the following
+# Regenerate only the network config

-# Make cloud-init regenerate the network configuration
+$ sudo cloud-init clean --configs network
-sudo rm /var/lib/cloud/data/instance-id
-sudo cloud-init init --local
+$ sudo cloud-init init --local

+# Disable cloud-init
+$ sudo touch /etc/cloud/cloud-init.disabled

+$ cloud-init status
+status: disabled

 $ sudo reboot